 - How long would it take a sound wave to travel completely around the Earth?
 (The average surface temperature on earth is about 13.5 ℃, which gives a speed of sound of about 340 m/s.)

-- To the nearest second, how many seconds elapse between when a flash of lightning is seen and when the thunder is heard if the lightning is…
+- To the nearest second, how many seconds elapse between when a flash of lightning is seen and when the clap of thunder is heard if the lightning is…

 - 1 kilometer away?

 - A sound wave of wavelength 0.70 m and speed 353 m/s is produced for 0.50 s.

 - What is the frequency of the wave?

 - How many complete wavelengths are emitted in this time interval?